Last updated on 5 May 2023

 Fasting plasma glucose

-Presence of metabolic syndrome puts a person at higher risk of developing Type 2 Diabetes Mellitus (DM) and cardiovascular disease.
+Presence of metabolic syndrome puts a person at higher risk of developing DM and cardiovascular disease.

 Treatment Goals1

-For Asians with BMI of ≥23 kg/m2 and/or high waist circumference, introduce the following where applicable:
+For Asians with BMI of ≥23 kg/m2 and/or high-risk waist circumference, introduce the following where applicable:

-below provides a framework to guide clinicians on the management approach and types of programmes that can be recommended to patients aged 18 to 65, depending on their profile.
+Figure 1 below provides a framework to guide GPs on the management approach and programmes that can be recommended to patients aged 18 to 65 years old, depending on their profile.
+(Some programmes may address diet as well.)

-For patients above 65 years old, clinicians may examine the history of weight change over patients' lifetimes to gain a more complete understanding of their risk profiles (e.g. recent, unintentional weight loss may require further investigation).
-For patients with high BMI, identify if they have conditions and/or risk factors that would make weight loss desirable (e.g., diabetes, osteoarthritis).
+For patients above 65 years old, GPs may examine the history of weight change over their patient's lifetime to gain a more complete understanding of their risk profiles (e.g. recent, unintentional weight loss may require further investigation).
+For patients with high BMI, identify if they have conditions and/or risk factors that would make weight loss desirable (e.g. DM, osteoarthritis).
 For patients with low BMI or who are pre-frail/frail, muscle strengthening activities and multi-component physical activity that emphasises strength and functional balance should be recommended4 to reduce sarcopenia as well as risk of falls and fractures.

 Figure 1: BMI control management framework for 18 to 65 year olds.